6 Best Homeowners Insurance Companies in Minnesota 2023

 State Farm: Best for Inflation Adjustments

-We also like State Farm’s “Good Neighbor” values which emphasize customer service and support.
+We also like State Farm’s “Good Neighbor” values, which emphasize customer service and support.

 The average annual cost for State Farm homeowners insurance in Minnesota is $2,000, putting it slightly higher than the state average.

-Keep in mind that with policy bundling, you pay substantially less than the state average.
+Remember that with policy bundling, you pay substantially less than the state average.

 Read a full State Farm homeowners insurance review.